-It’s common for businesses to track revenue and profits, but it’s also important to measure your company’s ability to retain existing customers as well.
+Businesses routinely track revenue and profits, but it’s also important to measure your company’s ability to retain existing customers.
 Going beyond profits and losses, your customer retention rate helps you see how well you keep customers over months or years.
 It gives you a measure of how well you prevent customer turnover, also known as churn.
-Without this information you may not know that you have a problem until it is too late.
+Without this information, you may not know that you have a problem until it’s too late.

-In case you’re wondering, customer retention rate (CRR) is a figure that reveals how effective your organisation is at keeping customers happy so they continue doing business with your company.
-It is expressed as the percentage of customers that stay with your company through such actions as repeat purchases, additional purchases, upgrades or subscription renewals.
-This measurement can be made for any given period of time and should be calculated on a routine basis to ensure continual growth of your company’s customer base.
+Customer retention rate (CRR) is a figure that reveals how effective your organisation is at keeping customers happy so they continue doing business with your company.
+It’s expressed as the percentage of customers that stay with your company through such actions as repeat purchases, additional purchases, upgrades, or subscription renewals.
+You can take this measurement for any given period of time and should do it on a routine basis to ensure the continual growth of your company’s customer base.

-Measuring your customer retention rate helps you go beyond a customer acquisition focus.
-It allows you to make sure you aren’t losing customers as fast, or faster, than you’re adding them.
-If that would be the case it would be like treading water or running in place.
+Measuring your customer retention rate helps you go beyond a customer acquisition focus and evaluate customer satisfaction.
+It allows you to make sure you aren’t losing customers as fast as—or faster than—you’re adding them.
+Running a business without repeat customers is like treading water or running in place.

-A company’s growth must be assessed by more than sales and marketing performance.
-Tracking customer retention allows you to know what other adjustments are needed within your company to allow you to meet your growth targets.
-It’s a good predictor of revenue for the upcoming quarter, an indicator of how well your customer service department is performing and it reveals when it’s time to add or adjust your loyalty program.
+A company’s growth depends on more than sales and marketing performance.
+Tracking customer retention informs the business of what adjustments are needed to meet sales goals and growth targets.
+It’s a good predictor of revenue for the upcoming quarter, not to mention an indicator of how well your customer service department is performing, It also reveals when it’s time to add or adjust your loyalty program.

 Customer retention rate formula

-Once you have decided on the time period, select the start date and end date that apply.
+Each time you calculate your retention rate, the first step is to determine a specific period of time such as a month, a year, or a quarter.
+Once you’ve decided on the time period, select the start date and end date that apply.

 Next, you’ll need to gather the following information:

-- The number of new customers you acquired during the time period (N)
+The number of new customers acquired during the time period (N)

 CRR = ((E-N)/S) x 100

 This formula isn’t at complicated as it may appear.
-Once you gather all the necessary information you simply subtract the number of new customers from the number of customers retained at the end of the time period.
+Once you gather all the necessary information, simply subtract the number of new customers from the number of customers retained at the end of the time period.
 Then take the resulting number and divide it by the number of retained customers you had at the start of the time period.
-To convert that figure to a percentage all you need to do is multiply it by 100 and you’ll have your customer retention rate.
+To convert that figure to a percentage, multiply it by 100 and you’ll have your customer retention rate.

 Let’s look at an example: